azh2/SocialVulnR/README.md

 SOCIAL VULNERABILITY MAPPING IMPLEMENTED IN TIDYCENSUS FOR R

 ---
-Title: "Building an Adaptive Capacity Index Using TidyCensus in R"<br>
+Title: Building an Adaptive Capacity Index Using TidyCensus in R<br>
-Author: "Anthony Holmes - Prepared on Behalf of The Nature Conservancy - Oregon"<br>
+Author: Anthony Holmes - Prepared on Behalf of The Nature Conservancy - Oregon<br>
 Copyright: 2020 - The Nature Conservancy<br>
-Date: "March, 2020"<br><br>
+Date: March, 2020<br><br>
 ---

 <b>Introduction</b>